-Matrix Theory: Determinants and its properties, Matrices, Matrix Operations, Types of matrices, Elementary Matrices, inverse of Matrix, Rank and its properties, diagonal and orthogonal matrix.
+Matrix Theory: Matrices, Matrix Operations, Special Types of matrices, Elementary Matrices, inverse of Matrix, Rank and its properties, diagonal and orthogonal matrix, Determinants and its properties, Application of determinants.

-UNIT II
+UNIT II 10

 System of Linear Equations: Introduction to systems of Linear Equations, geometry of linear equations, elementary operations on matrix, row-reduced echelon matrices, applying row reduction to obtain the inverse of a matrix, Solution of system of equation by Matrix inversion, cramer's rule, Gauss Elimination and Gauss Jordan Elimination Method, Conditions for consistency of the system.